sujink1999/Indoor-Navigation-AR/README.md

 # Indoor-Navigation-AR
-This project uses augrmented reality to navigate Augmented reality wayfinding serves as a digital guide to aid navigation.
+This project uses augmented reality to navigate Augmented reality wayfinding serves as a digital guide to aid navigation.
 This technology allows us to superimpose digital information into the physical-world in realtime.
 Using a mobile device, people can navigate their way